Apteco/py-apteco/docs/source/reference/topics/session.rst

   Session
 ***********

-.. module:: session.Session
+.. py:currentmodule:: apteco.session

 Introduction
 ============

-The ``Session`` object is central to the `apteco` package.
+The :class:`Session` object is central to the `apteco` package.
 It is the 'key' for connecting to the Apteco API, so performs a similar role to an API Client object in other API wrapper packages (see `py-trello <https://github.com/sarumont/py-trello/blob/40df9e69010b4860ad40a7627eba3331d9c97185/trello/trelloclient.py#L28>`_, `PyGitHub <https://pygithub.readthedocs.io/en/latest/github.html>`_).
-But as well as handling API requests it also holds a copy of the core data for the FastStats system it is connected to, similar to the *System* tab within the Apteco FastStats desktop application.
+But as well as handling API requests it also holds a copy of the core data for the FastStats system it is connected to, similar to the `System` tab within the Apteco FastStats desktop application.
 This lets you easily access FastStats tables and variables to perform data analysis quickly.